 In step 1, fill in the Service account details and click Create.
 The name of the service account will allow you to identify it among other service accounts you may have created.

-In step 2, click the Select a role dropdown menu and choose Project > Editor as the role.
+In step 2, click the Select a role dropdown menu and choose Basic > Editor as the role.

 In step 3, you can leave the fields blank and click Done.

-In the list of created service accounts, identify the account you have just created and click on the menu in the Actions column, then click Create key.
+In the list of created service accounts, identify the account you have just created and click on the menu in the Actions column, then click Manage keys.

 In the Keys section, click Add Key > Create new key.
 Make sure that the key type is set to